Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 - Gurriel is hitting .205 with a double, a triple and a walk.

-- This year, Gurriel has tallied at least one hit in five of 10 games (50.0%), and had multiple hits twice.
+- This season, Gurriel has recorded at least one hit in five of 10 games (50.0%), and had multiple hits twice.

-- In three games this season, Gurriel has picked up an RBI, with more than one RBI once.

-- He has scored in three games this year (30.0%), but has had no multi-run games.
+- He has scored in three of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.